Message Authentication Code over a Wiretap Channel: Introduction

 \section{Introduction}

-{\em Message authentication} is an interactive procedure that allows Alice to send a source message $M$ to Bob such that the latter is assured of its authenticity.
-This assurance should be provided through a mathematical proof.
+In cryptography, a Message Authentication Code (MAC) is a short piece of information used to authenticate a message that it was sent by a specified legitimate sender and to provide integrity assurance on the message.
 Toward this, we must first specify an adversary model.
 That is, what an attacker can do and how much power he has.
 A widely adopted model is to allow an attacker to play a man-in-the-middle attack.
-Under this, an attacker can send any message to Alice (or Bob) in the name of Bob (or Alice).
-Besides, any message from Alice (or Bob) must first go through the attacker, who can choose to block, modify or faithfully deliver it.
-Finally, the attacker is called {\em successful} if Bob accepts a source message $M$ while Alice has never authenticated it.
+Under this, an attacker Oscar can send any message to receiver Bob in the name of legitimate sender Alice.
+Besides, any message from Alice must first go through Oscar, who can choose to block, modify or faithfully deliver it.
+Finally, Oscar is said to {\em succeed} if Bob accepts a source message $M$ while Alice has never authenticated it.
 To prevent attacks, Alice and Bob usually share a secret key $K.$ If the attacker tries to authenticate a source message to Bob before seeing any communication between Alice and Bob, it is called an {\em impersonation attack.} If the attacker tries to modify the message from Alice so that Bob accepts it as an authentication of another source message, it is called a {\em substitution attack.} In this paper, we study the above general model where the attacker can play an arbitrary man-in-the-middle attack and see a polynomial number of message authentications.

 An adversary power is usually defined in two classes: computationally bounded or unbounded.
-In the first class, an adversary can only run a polynomial number of steps.
-In the second class, an adversary can run an infinite number of steps.
+In the first class, an adversary only has a polynomial computing power.
+In the second class, an adversary has an infinite computing power.
 In this paper, we are interested in an unbounded adversary.
+In our work, the attacker Oscar attempts to fool Bob to accept a fake authentication.
+Since a legal Bob is always polynomially bounded, we will restricted Oscar to activate Bob with incoming messages for a polynomial number of times.